 - Stimulates the areas and reflexes of the feet;

-- Improves sensitivity in the soles of the feet;
+- Improves the sensitivity of the soles of the feet;

 - Strengthens the lower limbs;

-- Relieves water retention in the lower limbs;
+- Reduces fluid retention in the lower limbs;

-Helio Nakaura was the first foreign student to study and practice this method in Japan, and now he intends to spread this technique to benefit the greatest number of people.
-He even took an online and face-to-face course for this, you can see details by going to his website below:
+Helio Nakaura was the first foreign student to study and practice this method in Japan, and now he intends to spread this technique to benefit the largest number of people.
+He even created an online and in-person course for this; you can see details by accessing his website below: